-Enable Array:
+Enable AP Array:

-This check box allows the user to enable the AP array function.
+Select the check box to enable the AP array function.
 The three modes that are available are Master, Backup Master, and Slave.
 APs in the same array will use the same configuration.
 The configuration will sync the Master AP to the Slave AP and the Backup Master AP when a Slave AP and a Backup Master AP join the AP array.